· Mark Davis · governance · 10 min read

 Download a Series‑A‑ready cap table template XLS that models post‑money SAFEs, option pool gross‑ups, and board‑ready outputs in under an hour.

-Cap Table Template XLS for Series A Readiness
+How Do You Use a Cap Table Template XLS for Series A?

 A properly designed cap table template XLS helps you model post-money SAFEs, handle conversions, and reflect ESOP changes without breaking the file during diligence.
 This guide shows how to build a Series A–ready cap table in Excel, with deterministic math, defensible rounding, and board-ready outputs.